asgardphp/docs/hook.md

 - [Executing callbacks before and after hooks](#executing)
 - [Filters](#filters)
 - [The HooksChain Object](#hookschain)

+<a name="installation"></a>
+##Installation
+**If you are using the Asgard Framework you don't need to install this library as it part of the default libraries that Asgard uses.**

+In your composer file:

+    "require": {
+        "asgard/hook": "dev-master"
+	}

 <a name="usage-asgard"></a>
 ##Usage in the Asgard Framework